What is Positive Parenting?

 A HIGH-QUALITY PARENT-CHILD RELATIONSHIP IS CRITICAL FOR HEALTHY DEVELOPMENT

-Parents and caretakers make sure children are healthy and safe, equip them with the skills and resources to succeed as adults, and transmit basic cultural values to them.
+Effective parents and caretakers ensure that children are healthy and safe, equip them with the skills and resources to succeed as adults, and pass along their basic cultural values to them.

-Parents and caretakers offer their children love, acceptance, appreciation, encouragement, and guidance.
+Parents and caretakers should offer their children love, acceptance, appreciation, encouragement, and guidance.

-Parents and caretakers provide the most intimate context for the nurturing and protection of children as they develop their personalities and identities and also as they mature physically, cognitively, emotionally, and socially.
+Parents and caretakers provide the most intimate context for the nurturing and protection of children as they develop their personalities and identities and mature physically, cognitively, emotionally, and socially.

 5 tools to successful positive parenting